 Obercreek Farm grows and hosts their own Community Supported Agriculture (CSA).
 As a CSA Farm this mutually beneficial relationship between our farm and you as our customer allows for a direct transfer of produce from our farm to you, our member.

 Farm Contact Information:

 Our CSA runs for 22-24 weeks.
 Our first week of distribution tends to be late May/early June.
 We will let you know the exact date via email, post it on our website and social media accounts, in mid May.
 We will determine the exact length come October when we understand how our remaining fall crops will perform.

 Members are responsible for picking up their share at their designated location and on their designated pick-up day.

-On-farm CSA members pick-up on their designated day at the farm in Wappingers Falls, either on Wednesday between 4pm-7pm or Saturday between 9am-12pm.
-Both Full share members and half share members pick-up weekly
+On-farm CSA members pick-up weekly on their designated day at the farm in Wappingers Falls, Wednesday between 4pm-7pm

-For CSA members picking up at the farm, throughout the season your share will include various "U-Pick" crops including herbs, flowers, strawberries and vegetables. (*U-Pick crops are not included in the boxed delivery shares.)
-These are items that are easy to pick, but too time-consuming for us, the farmers, to harvest cost-efficiently.
+For CSA members picking up at the farm, throughout the season your share will include various "U-Pick" crops including herbs and flowers.
+These are items that are easy to pick.
 For insurance reasons, you will need to bring your own clippers for harvesting.
-You may do your U-Pick crops on the other pickup day and time before your next pick-up or during the farm stand hours of operation.
+You may do your U-Pick crops during the farm stand hours of operation if you are unable to get to your UPick items during pickup. .
 If the farm stand is closed or there is not pickup occurring the U-Pick areas will be closed.